SehyunPark/Competitions/README.md

 # Competitions
 Data Science related Competitions

-Let's have fun!
-Life is full of joy and happiness and DATA ⬆️
+Life is filled with Happiness and DATA ⬆️

 | No. | Name | Date | Result | Topic | Skills(Summary) | Link |
 | :--------: | :-----------: | :-----------: | :-----------: | :-----------: | :-----------: | :-----------: |